ShunichiroT/EasiGP/README.md

        - Set target traits, the training-test split ratio, the number of iterations, target populations, dataset name and genomic prediction models to run as the initial setting
        - Change the hyperparameters of the chosen models if needed
        - Set paths for relevant geneomic marker information datasets, visualisation configuration and colour palette for circos plots
     - Note: for the marker data, a circos plot may not be able to show marker effects correctly if the interval between start and end is small.
-Please adjust "end_adjust" parameter to increase the interval size
+Please adjust the "end_adjust" parameter to increase the interval size
 5. Run the "main.py" file to implement the "GP" and "circos_plot" functions
    - If you want to run genomic prediction models in a parallel way, run the "main_parallel_1.py" and "main_parallel_2.py" in a sequential order
 6. Check and analyse the generated output files in the Result folder